lsu-ub-uu/cora-datadevelopment/docs/outputs_import.md

     - subtitle <- `subtitle`
     - language ❓
   - note type="statementOfResponsibility" <- `bookEditor`
-  - ⚠️ identifier type="isbn" ⚠️ Where do we get the correct identifier? ❓
+  - identifier type="isbn" <- `isbnNumbers/isbn/number` For chapters, isbn is on the book and not directly on the output
-  - ⚠️ identifier type="doi"⚠️ Where do we get the correct identifier? ❓
+  - identifier type="doi" <- `identifiers/entry/publicationIdentifier/value` where (`publicationIdentifierType == "doi"`) For chapters doi is on the book and not the output
     ❓ should we skip libris?
   - part/extent
     - start <- `startPage`